Faucett Perú Flight 251

-Faucett Perú Flight 251 refers to a Boeing 737-200 that was operating a domestic scheduled Lima–Arequipa–Tacna passenger service and crashed on 29 February 1996, while completing the first leg, on approach to Rodríguez Ballón International Airport.
+Faucett Perú Flight 251 was a scheduled domestic flight from Lima to Tacna, with a stopover in Arequipa.
+On 29 February 1996, while completing the first leg, the Boeing 737-200 operating the route crashed on approach to Rodríguez Ballón International Airport.
 All 123 passengers and crew aboard the aircraft lost their lives in the accident.
-It is the deadliest aviation accident that occurred on Peruvian soil.
+It is the deadliest aviation accident to occur on Peruvian soil.